 Don’t worry, I won’t ask!
-Not surprisingly though, most people can’t tell you why it’s even important to have good scapular stability.
+Not surprisingly, though, most people can’t tell you why it’s important to have good scapular stability.

 Having complete control of that little triangular bone just behind your shoulders is an important part of completing daily movements.
 We often don’t realize its importance until we lose it.

-If you’ve ever had trouble raising your arms over your head, brushing your teeth, or even supporting yourself in getting up off the floor, the following exercises may be a great place to start.
+If you’ve ever had trouble raising your arms over your head, brushing your teeth, or even supporting yourself when getting up from the floor, the following exercises may be a great place to start.

-Complete 2 to 3 sets for 15 seconds each, in all four positions.
+Complete 2 to 3 sets for 15 seconds each, in all 4 positions.

-- I: Hands at hips, palms up, thumbs towards your thighs, fluttering up and down.
+- I: Hands down at sides, palms up, thumbs towards your thighs, fluttering up and down.

 - T: Hold hands out to the sides to create a “T” with your body.
-Flutter your arms up and down with palms facing toward the ground.
+Flutter arms up and down with palms facing ground.

-- W: From the “Y” position, pull your arms into the body leading with the elbows finishing at your sides to create a “W.” Extend both arms forward back to the starting “Y” position and repeat.
+- W: From “Y” position, pull arms into body leading with the elbows finishing at sides to create a “W.” Extend back to “Y” position and repeat.

 Complete 2 to 3 sets of 15 to 20 repetitions.

-- Stand at a wall with hands placed on the wall, chest height and shoulder-width apart.
+- Stand facing a wall with hands placed on the wall, chest height and shoulder-width apart.

-- Keep the arms locked out and palms flat on the wall.
+- Keep arms locked out and palms flat on wall.

-- Without bending your arms, reach with your sternum towards the wall until both shoulder blades come together in the back.
+- Without bending arms, reach with sternum towards wall until both shoulder blades come together behind you.

-- Driving through both hands evenly, push the sternum away from the wall until both scapula open up and your upper back is slightly rounded, then repeat.
+- Driving through both hands evenly, push sternum away from the wall until both scapula open up and your upper back is slightly rounded.
+Repeat.

 Do 2 to 3 sets of 15 to 20 repetitions with a light band.

-- Pull the band apart with both arms to the sides as wide as possible, staying about shoulder height.
+- Pull band apart with both arms to sides as wide as possible, keeping them about shoulder height.

-- Slowly allow both arms to come back together, controlling the pull of the band until hands return back to their starting position and repeat.
+- Slowly allow arms to come back together, controlling the pull of the band until hands return to starting position.
+Repeat.

 Do 2 to 3 sets and 12 to 15 repetitions on each arm in each direction with an 8-pound medicine ball.

-- With feet shoulder-width apart, extend one hand forward and press a medicine ball up against the wall with a flat palm about shoulder height off the ground.
+- Press medicine ball up against the wall with one hand, flat palm about shoulder height off the ground.
 Don’t let the ball drop!

 Do 2 sets of 10 repetitions at body weight.

-- Start in a pushup position with both hands centered on a stability ball and both feet about hip-width apart on the floor.
+- Start in a pushup position with hands centered on a stability ball and feet about hip-width apart.

-- Bracing your core tight, lower yourself down to touch the chest to the ball.
+- Keeping your core tight, inhale and lower yourself down to touch chest to ball.

 - On an exhale, stabilize the stability ball and press back to the starting position.

 Complete this routine on its own or add it to an existing set of workouts.
 These exercises can be done as the preventive part to your daily training routine or as part of a warmup.
-Ensure that everything is turned on before you start, listen to your body, and push it to the comfort limit.
+Be sure to listen to your body, and push it only to the comfort limit.